cmu-rss-lab/rosdiscover-evaluation/README.rst

 Parameterized Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Most images that are needed to analyze and/or reproduce bugs have require the same steps to install all required content.
-To build docker images we use a generic D (located in :code:`docker/Dockerfile`) that can be parameterized to construct a replication environment for historic versions of ROS systems.
+Therefore, we use a generic Dockerfile (located in :code:`docker/Dockerfile`) that can be parameterized to construct a replication environment for historic versions of ROS systems.
+This has the advantage that it the specification of what is installed for each project version is very small and structured systematically.
+Furthermore, since many versions will share previous installation steps, the Docker automatically reuses existing layers, which reduces the image build time and also the required storage for the resulting images.
 The Dockerfile uses the docker image of the corresponding ROS version (e.g., indigo, kinetic, melodic) as a parent, installs common tools to interact with Docker containers, such as VNC, build tools for Python and ROS, and common libraries.
 Then it installs the dependencies specified in the experiment config.
 Finally it compiles the source code of the project.